dahlia/sider/docs/roadmap.rst

    It has been being developed in the branch :branch:`entity-mapping`.

 Channels (:mod:`sider.channel`)
-   Using Redis' pub/sub channels you will be able to use Redis as your simple message queue.
+   By using Redis' pub/sub channels you will be able to use Redis as your simple message queue.

    The branch name for this will be :branch:`channel`.